A note on invariant measures for Filippov systems: Preliminary concepts

 for any Borel subset $A\subset M$, where

 For Filippov systems we denote

 Hence, from \eqref{pres:di}, we say that the Filippov system \eqref{locdds} preserves a measure $\mu$ if $\mu(Z_t(A))=\mu(A),$ for any Borel subset $A\subset M$.

-Due to the nonuniqueness of solutions this concept may be very restrictive for differential inclusion in general, indeed one may find different approaches to work with a measure preserving differential inclusions (e.g. \cite{artstein} and the references therein).
-However, as we shall see, the definition of measure preserving \eqref{pres:di} provides interesting results for Filippov systems.
-In this work we are able to clearly see how the nonuniqueness of solution becomes an issue for the existence of invariant measures.
+Due to the nonuniqueness of solutions this concept may be a little bit restrictive for differential inclusion in general, indeed one may find different approaches to work with a measure preserving differential inclusions (e.g. \cite{artstein} and the references therein).